 These responsive design pads also have 50 sheets totaling 100 pages, but each page has four different responsive grids representing different breakpoints in responsive design: desktop, laptop, tablet and smartphone.

 Although the design is bland compared to the Dotgrid books, nobody else has considered responsive sketchbooks for web designers.
 If you’re into that kinda thing, then it’s worth ordering one for a test drive.

 If you’re really into handmade stuff, and don’t want to spend any money you can also print your own grid pages with Interface Sketch.
 This free site offers different grid templates that you can print and use for hand-drawn wireframes.

 The grids come in A4 and US letter sizes for different styles of printer paper.
 You can choose from many options, such as templates for a full-length web browser or different iPhone screens.

 All of these options are great and well worth exploring if you’re into pencil sketching.
 Paper is one of the easiest mediums to get down new ideas quickly, so it’s often the preferred choice even by UI designers.

 There are so many great wireframing programs out there that they can be hardly covered without risking analysis paralysis, so for now let’s focus on some of the best options for grid-based wireframing.

 First, I’d like to mention that you can use Adobe tools such as Illustrator to create your own wireframes.
 This isn’t part of everyone’s workflow and Illustrator certainly isn’t free.
-But if you already work with the Adobe Creative Cloud then it might be a good place to start.
+But if you already work with Adobe Creative Cloud, then it might be a good place to start.